communote-github-user/psyphant.github.io/doc/doc_features.md

 **Security**

-* SSL encryption
+* Enforce SSL encryption
 * IP-Address Filtering
-* Set rules for failed Login attempts
+* Set rules for failed login attempts
 * Access control to topics for specific users or user groups
 * Set permissions like for example that only administrators are allowed to create new topics

 **Integrated into your Business**

+* Integrated user and usergroup management
-* LDAP
+* LDAP sync for users and groups
-* Confluence
-  * Use the full customized Confluence Widget
-  * Turn on Anonymous Access to specific topics, so all user in Confluence can read important notes
-* SharePoint

 **Customizable**